This information was last updated on October 22 2020

 Yes.
 If you receive Social Security retirement, survivors, or disability insurance benefits, you will automatically get the cash payment without needing to file anything specific to get the cash payment.
 You will receive these payments as a direct deposit or by paper check, just as you would normally receive your benefits.

-For Social Security recipients who have qualifying dependent children under the age of 17, you can take an additional step to receive $500 per qualifying child by going to the IRS “Non-Filer” application form.
-The deadline to file for payment for SSI and VA recipients is Tuesday May 5th.
-The deadline to file for payment for SSDI and RRB recipients was Wednesday, April 22nd at noon.
+For recipients of Social Security, SSI, Railroad Retirement or veterans’ benefits who have qualifying dependent children under the age of 17, you can take an additional step to receive $500 per qualifying child by going to the IRS “Non-Filer” application form.
+The deadline to file for payment is November 21, 2020.

 2. I get SSI or VA benefits.
 Will I get the cash payment?